Han River BBQ at Arisu Manchan: Seoul Dining Guide & Review

 Scissors, tongs, salt, kimchi, onions, and ssamjang — your BBQ essentials.

-Staff bring the basics (salt, ssamjang, kimchi, utensils) and set up your charcoal and grill.
+Staff will bring the basics (salt, ssamjang, kimchi, utensils) and set up your charcoal and grill.
+After that, it’s mostly DIY — which is part of the fun, but also why reading the rules helps.^^

 Raw pork and sausages on the grill at Arisu Manchan

-Fresh cuts on the grill — the BBQπŸ₯© fun begins!πŸ˜‹
+Fresh cuts on the grill — the BBQ fun begins! ^^

-Start with pork neck (λͺ©μ‚΄) — less smoke.
+Start with pork neck (λͺ©μ‚΄) — it’s usually less smoky.
 Save pork belly (μ‚Όκ²Ήμ‚΄) for later, once the fire calms down.

 πŸ’œ What to Buy Inside the Market